 We explain, in understandable terms, how insurance works for you.

-Most of the time, but not always required, it's best to visit contracted network providers because services rendered under contractual conditions are pre-agreed; everyone knows what to expect.
-Some Plans are designed to allow visits to any providers who will accept payment from the Plan, however, the costs are higher.
+INN (IN-Network) (aka contracted) providers are best to visit because services are rendered under contractual conditions and pre-agreed.
+Everyone knows what to expect.
+Some Plan designs (PPO or POS) allow visits to any providers who will accept payment from the Plan.
+However, your costs are higher.

 The Explanation of Benefits (EOB) is produced by the insurer and shows who is charging for services (the Provider), what's contractually due, what's been contractually paid (to the Provider), and, what's contractually due from the patient (the beneficiary).

 At times, there are differences of opinion between what the Contracted Provider bills and the Plan pays.
-Some Contracted Providers then bill the patient who they see as the responsible party which is not permissible under the Plan's contract.
+Some Contracted Providers then bill the patient who they see as the responsible party.
+Not permissible under the Plan's contract.

-If the services are submitted to the Plan have errors, the Plan will deny payment.
-Usually the resolution is the Provider corrects the codes and resubmits to the Plan.
-The Plan approves the billing and all is solved.
-Should there be a dispute, beneficiaries have the right to appeal.
+If the Provider submits charges to the Plan with errors, the Plan will deny payment.
+Usually the resolution is, the Provider corrects and resubmits to the Plan.
+The Plan approves the billing and your cost share.
+All is solved.
+Further disagreements are usually settled under an appeal.

-Prescription Drug coverage, in a MAPD plan, is a separate category with separate rules.
+Prescription Drug coverage, when included in a MAPD plan, is a separate category with separate rules.
 Medicare makes the rules, just as they do for medical coverage.
-Depending on the drug, the Plan may require prior authorization, step therapy, limited amounts, or alternative choices.
+Depending on the drug administered, the Plan may require prior authorization, step therapy, limited amounts, or alternative choices.

 Starting January 1, 2025, the rules are changing.
 The Out-of-Pocket Maximum is dropping to $2000.
 The Coverage Gap Phase is discontinued.
-As a result, there may be some adjustments in different drug plans in different companies.
+As a result, there may be some adjustments in different plans in different companies.
+For most beneficiaries, 2025 annual costs will be less.

 Copyright © 2024 DAVIDTOMRANKIN INSURANCE INC - All Rights Reserved.